 Mindfulness courses for all kinds of people

-☺The Bath courses usually fill to capacity.
-This has enabled me to cut down on advertising and keep course costs low (£225).
+☺The courses usually fill to capacity.
+This enables me to cut down on advertising and keep course costs low (£225)

 dates to be confirmed